numbas/editor/docs/exam/reference.rst

     Number of questions to choose
         If using the "Pick a random subset" strategy, this many questions from this group will be shown to the student.

-    Pass threshold
-        Define a pass/fail threshold for the student's total score, as a percentage of the available marks.
-        The pass/fail message will be displayed when the student ends the exam.
-        If this is set to zero, then no message is displayed.

-The tabs on the right hand side offer different ways of finding questions to add to the exam.
+Click :guilabel:`Add a question to this group` to add a question to the current group.

 * The :guilabel:`Basket` tab shows questions you've added to your basket: you can browse the question editor to find questions, add them to your basket, and then go back to the exam editing page and add them in.
 * The :guilabel:`Recent questions` tab shows questions you have recently edited.